Negotiation Skills For Project Managers. The Networking Email Template That Gets Answers. I’ve had the best time reading my email lately.

 What is the first goal of any cold email?
 To get it read.
 Makes sense, right?
 So what’s the primary goal of your first sentence?
 How to Know If You Talk Too Much.
-You may have heard the saying, “When you’re in love, smoke gets in your eyes.”
+We hope the conversations that take place on HBR.org will be energetic, constructive, and thought-provoking.

 “Stop selling your professional services, you are killing your sales.”

 That was the message from Jim Horan (known for The One Page Business Plan) in a teleseminar of the same name.
 Why Selling Hurts Sales It’s not selling in and of itself that’s bad, it’s the mindset that people get into when trying to close a sale that can sabotage the process.
 Here are some signs that your “selling mindset” has undermined your sales process.
 You spend more time discussing your product than you do discussing your potential client’s needs.
 As a professional, I have no doubt that you have some process to discover what your client’s needs are, and then act in your client’s best interests.

 If you spend the whole of the sales interview telling your lead about the services you offer without soliciting their needs, they will assume that your professional practice will function in the same way.
 You compromise your standards or avoid tough questions because you are afraid you might lose a new client.
 Zen and the Art of Selling.
 Mindful Sales Training - Brixton.